 What is Kodi?

 Kodi or XBMC which it was formerly called has been around for quite some time.
 I have personally been using this software for many years and have seen it evolve into a very powerful media center.
 The nice part about Kodi is it is free and can run on many different devices.
-Kodi is developed by a large amount of volunteers and has a huge community.
-It is an open source platform.
+Kodi is developed by a large number of volunteers and has a huge community.
+It is an open-source platform.
 Kodi is continuously being developed, so check to see the latest version for new improvements and features.
 You can make a donation to their website if you enjoy the product.
 It will run on smartphones, computers and tablets and on operating systems like Windows, Linux, OS X, Android, IOS and Raspberry Pi.
 There are also many add-ons or plugins that are continuously being developed that turn Kodi into a powerful online streaming device.
 Your options are endless.
 You just need to decide how you would like your media center to look.

 Picking Your Device